What is Google My Business?

 - Answer questions posted by other users.

-Improve your local ranking on Google My Business
+Improve local ranking with your Google Business Profile

 Here’s how it works: When a user searches for a business or place near their location, they’ll find local listings across Google.
 For example, if you googled “fast food near me,” a listing of all of the fast-food restaurants near you would show up in your search results.